1CLD-US/SRE-TF/lab-21-EC2-Instance/README.md

   ```
   **Step 4.** Update our terraform.tfvars file

   The terraform.tfvars file is where we set our variables for our terraform manifests.
-Please update the tfvars file with the appropriate information about your pod number.
+Please update 'X' in the tfvars file with the appropriate information about your pod number.
 For example:

   ```terraform
   name = "pod1-vm"